jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![On the left of the Azure Portal, All services is selected.
 On the right, Application Insights is in the search box and the result is selected.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image194.png "Azure Portal")

-2. Click the Application Insights instance associated with the Contoso E-Commerce Site
+2. Click the Application Insights instance associated with the Contoso E-Commerce Site.

     ![In the Name section, Contoso.Apps.SportsLeague.Web is selected.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image204.png "Name section")

-3. Click **Performance Testing**
+3. Click **Performance Testing**.

     ![On the Configure menu, Performance Testing is selected.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image205.png "Configure menu")

-4. Click the **Set Organization** button to associate/create an Azure DevOps account
+4. Click the **Set Organization** button to associate/create an Azure DevOps account.

     ![On the Application Insights blade, Set Organization is selected.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image206.png "Application Insights blade")

-5. On the Organization Settings tile, click **Or Create New**
+5. On the Organization Settings tile, click **Or Create New**.

     ![On the Organization Settings tile, the Or Create New link is circled.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image207.png "Account tile")